MapPFN: Learning Causal Perturbation Maps in Context

-For validation on a real-world data, we choose a single-cell RNA-seq dataset containing approximately 218,000 cells measured using Perturb-Seq under 248 CRISPR gene knockout perturbations \citep{frangieh_multimodal_2021}.
-Perturbed genes were selected by their membership in an immune evasion program.
-We obtain the data from the version provided by the \texttt{pertpy} \citep{heumos_pertpy_2025} package\footnote{\url{https://pertpy.readthedocs.io/en/stable/api/data/pertpy.data.frangieh_2021_rna.html}}.
-The knockout perturbations were measured in three patient-derived melanoma cell lines, comprising one control, one treated with interferon-$\gamma$ (IFN-$\gamma$) to put the cells into an alarmed state and a co-culture treated with tumor infiltrating lymphocytes (TIL) to simulate an immune response.
+The first dataset \citep{frangieh_multimodal_2021} contains approximately 218,000 cells measured using Perturb-CITE-seq under 248 CRISPR gene knockout perturbations.
+Perturbed genes were selected by their membership in an immune evasion program associated with resistance to immunotherapy.
+The knockout perturbations were measured in three patient-derived melanoma cell lines, comprising one untreated control, one treated with interferon-$\gamma$ (IFN-$\gamma$) to put the cells into an alarmed state and a co-culture treated with tumor infiltrating lymphocytes (TIL) to simulate an immune response.
 For our experiments, we use the cell line treated with IFN-$\gamma$ as the hold-out context.

-\paragraph{Experiment Design} We filter our gene and perturbation set to obtain a complete experiment design including single-cell measurements for all combinations of cell lines and knockout perturbations.
-To achieve this, we only select perturbations whose target gene was in the set of genes whose expression was measured.
-Conversely, we only selected those genes that occur in at least one perturbation.
-This results in a dataset of $\sim$212,000 cells and 239 genes, significantly reducing the dimensionality from the initial $\sim$23,700 measured genes.
-Out of this gene set, we select 50 marker genes by performing differential expression analysis between each perturbation and control using \texttt{sc.tl.rank\_genes\_groups}.
-To identify genes strongly responsive to perturbation, we select the 50 genes with the highest absolute score across all perturbations.
-At the median, each (cell line, perturbation) condition contains 216 single cells.
-Accordingly, we sample $n=200$ i.i.d.\ cells per condition to train our models.